 Reviewing Online Safety

-This will be reviewed annually and will be informed by the amount and nature of breaches.
+This will be reviewed periodically and will be informed by the amount and nature of breaches.
 Smoothwall provides a regular summary of incidents.
+The DSL will work closely with the IT team, Smoothwall and LgfL

 Staff Training